jaidyn31moodley/music-genre-classification/README.md

 Build an interactive recommendation system

-💻 Technologies Used
+Technologies Used

 Python (pandas, numpy, scikit-learn, seaborn, matplotlib)

 Jupyter Notebook

-📁 How to Run
+How to Run:

 Clone/download this repo